-West Virginia Development Office marks 10th anniversary of STEP grant program
+West Virginia Department of Economic Development marks 10th anniversary of STEP grant program

 TorsionX tools are manufactured in West Virginia and increasingly sold around the world.